DRACOCODEX/DracoMeshLink/README.md

+# DracoMeshLink
+- Provides a Low Powered Warfighters Mesh Network that uses LoRaWAN and blockchain to interconnect IoT in the battlefield
-# Warfighters Low Powered Network - Prototype w/ HELIUM
+- Prototype built w/ HELIUM

 ## Hardware
 + RAK